 Joan Leggett has been a teacher most of her life.
 Since moving to Huntsville almost twenty years ago, she added story telling to her resume, entertaining students in public schools as well as private gatherings.
 For the last few years, she has also been involved in theater at Fantasy and Huntsville Community Chorus.
 At Fantasy Playhouse, she enjoys teaching children ages five through twelve.
 She also teaches “Bible Story Time” at Trinity UMC and First Presbyterian of Huntsville.
 Joan has appeared in several Fantasy and HCCA shows.

-Terrena Hope Mann is the Education Associate at Fantasy Playhouse Children’s Theater & Academy.
-She began performing professionally at age 14.
+Terrena Hope Mann began performing professionally at age 14.
 She appeared on the globally televised show Ed McMahon’s Star Search while still in high school, which led to radio airtime in the Dallas area with one of her original songs.
 Terrena is a Six Flags Over Texas and Dollywood alum, where she sang and danced in various shows from 1993 to 1997.
 While living in California, she taught musical performance and dance at The Stock Center for the Performing Arts, performed at Santa Maria Civic Theater, and started a theater group known as the Adobe Players.
-Since moving to the Huntsville area in 2007, Terrena has taught Merrimack Hall’s Dance Your Dreams Program; started Hopefool Productions; performed, choreographed and assistant directed for HCCA; and performed in productions for IMP, FPCT and Theatre Huntsville.
+Since moving to the Huntsville area in 2007, Terrena has taught Merrimack Hall’s Dance Your Dreams Program; started Hopefool Productions; performed, choreographed and assistant directed for HCCA; and performed in productions for IMP, FPCT and Theatre Huntsville, and directed FPCT’s 2016 production of Pinkaliscious the Musical!
 She began teaching at FPCT in January 2014.
-Her classes have included an after school outreach drama program, a spring break and a fall break one-day intensive, and a weeklong summer class.

 Daphne McKinley has a long history working in the community with children.
 For over 17 years, she has served as a storyteller in the city and a summer reading volunteer for the Huntsville Public Library.
 Daphne also worked with Scholastic book fairs for 3 years as a BookTalker/Field Sales Representative.
 She has been a Girl Scout leader for ten years and a member of the Riverton Kiwanis Club.
 Daphne, a certified Kindermusik instructor, taught Kindermusik classes with the Fantasy Academy for ten years.
 She is currently a teaching artist in both Fantasy Academy and Fantasy in the Classroom capacities.

 Karen Mockensturm is a member of Actors’ Equity Association, Screen Actors’ Guild and the American Federation of Radio & Television Artists as Karen Hinton, Karen’s professional acting career included work in radio, television, film, improvisational comedy, and regional theater across the country.
 A former casting director, teaching artist, and acting instructor at the Walnut in Philadelphia and with the Roundabout Theatre Company, Creative Acting Company and Broadway Classroom in New York City, Mrs. Mockensturm relocated to Huntsville in November of 2002 and now serves as FPCT’s Executive Director.
-Favorite roles include: She in Maybe Baby, It’s You!, Viola in Twelfth Night, Frenchy in Grease, Kyra in Skylight, and Mary in Vanities
+Favorite roles include: She in Maybe Baby, It’s You!, Viola in Twelfth Night, Frenchy in Grease, Kyra in Skylight, and Mary in Vanities.
+Karen serves as a guest teaching artist and curriculum consultant.

 Charlotte Morris grew up in Huntsville and began her journey with Fantasy Playhouse Children’s Theater and Academy as Piglet in Winnie the Pooh.
 She went on to act in numerous FPCT shows throughout her childhood.
 Her mother and father even hopped on board behind the scenes.
 Charlotte graduated from the Academy of Dramatic Arts in New York and has since worked as an actress in both New York and Atlanta in off-off Broadway productions, independent film work, industrials, voiceovers, and commercials.
 She graduated magna cum laude from Georgia State University with a degree in education.
 After teaching in the Los Angeles Unified School District for several years, she made her way home to Huntsville where she currently teaches middle school reading intervention in Madison County.
 She holds an MA in Education from UAH.